Kitware/CMake/Help/prop_tgt/IMPORTED_OBJECTS.rst

 it does not generate universal object file binaries.

-A further complication with the :generator:`Xcode` generator is that when targeting device platforms (iOS, tvOS or watchOS), the :generator:`Xcode` generator has the ability to use either the device or simulator SDK without needing CMake to be re-run.
+A further complication with the :generator:`Xcode` generator is that when targeting device platforms (iOS, tvOS, visionOS or watchOS), the :generator:`Xcode` generator has the ability to use either the device or simulator SDK without needing CMake to be re-run.
 The SDK can be selected at build time.
 But since some architectures can be supported by both the device and the